-On November 26, 2020, CRI received COR Addendum III whereby the principal agreement was modified, as follows: Second Renewal Period, Phase One (27th November 2019 to 26th November 2021) "During phase one of the second renewal period, the Company shall drill one (1) exploration well
+On November 26, 2020, CRI received COR Addendum III whereby the principal agreement was modified, as follows: Second Renewal Period, Phase One (27th November 2019 to 26th November 2021) "During phase one of the second renewal period, the Company shall drill one (1) exploration well.

 On January 23, 2023, the Joint Venture announced the Government of Guyana approved an Appraisal Plan ("AAP") for the northern section of the Corentyne block which commenced with the Wei-1 well.
-Following completion of Wei-1 drilling operations and upon detailed analysis of the results, the Joint Venture may consider future wells per its appraisal program to evaluate possible development feasibility in the Kawa-1 discovery area and throughout the northern section of the Corentyne block.
+Following completion of Wei-1 well and upon detailed analysis of the results, the Joint Venture may consider future wells per its appraisal program to evaluate possible development feasibility in the Kawa-1 discovery area and throughout the northern section of the Corentyne block.
 Any future drilling is contingent on positive results at Wei-1 well and the Joint Venture has no further drilling obligations beyond the Wei-1 well.
 The appraisal programme was approved for a period of 24 months from June 29, 2022 to June 28, 2024, and designated an area of approximately 993.9 km2.

-Wei-1 well
+Wei-1 Well

-The Well, planned to be drilled to a total depth of 20,500 feet, to date has been successfully drilled to a depth of 19,142 feet.
-Wei-1 is located 14 kilometers west of the Kawa-1 discovery well announced by the Joint Venture last year.
+On June 11, 2023, the Wei-1 well, reached a total depth of 20,450 feet (planned total depth of 20,500 feet) and wireline logging operations were completed on June 23, 2023.
+The Wei-1 well operations were completed on July 5, 2023, and the rig was released.
+The Wei-1 well is located 14 kilometers west of the Kawa-1 discovery well announced by the Joint Venture last year.